gomorpheus/morpheus-docs/operations/activity.rst

 Morpheus Logs
 -------------

-The Logs displayed in ```Operations - Health - Morpheus Logs`` are from ``/var/log/morpheus/morpheus-ui/current``.
+The Logs displayed in ``Administration - Health - Morpheus Logs`` are from ``/var/log/morpheus/morpheus-ui/current``.
 These logs show all ui activity and are useful for troubleshooting and auditing.

 ..
-NOTE:: Stack traces in ``Operations - Health - Morpheus Logs`` are filtered for |morpheus| services.
+NOTE:: Stack traces in ``Administration - Health - Morpheus Logs`` are filtered for |morpheus| services.
 Complete stack traces can be found in ``/var/log/morpheus/morpheus-ui/current``.

 History
 -------